 AEDs are easy to use

-Verbal and visual prompts take you through using one step by step, meaning even the untrained can use a defibrillator.
+Verbal and visual prompts provide step by step guidance, meaning even the untrained can use a defibrillator.
 These simple but sophisticated devices analyse a person’s heart rhythm and advise if a shock is needed.
 An AED won’t shock someone if they don’t need it.

 Anyone can go into cardiac arrest